Hilly Michaels: Life and career

 His first music experience came with playing in a band called Joy, featuring a young Michael Bolton.
 Later, Michaels played with artists such as The Cherry Vanilla Band, Peach & Lee, Sparks, Ellen Foley, The Hunter/Ronson Band, Dan Hartman, John Mellencamp, Marianne Faithfull, and Ronnie Wood.

-In 1979, Jake Hooker worked with Michaels to capture a million-dollar deal with Warner Bros.
+In 1979, Michaels signed a million-dollar deal with Warner Bros.
 Records and a music video to promote Calling All Girls in 1980 with Roy Thomas Baker as the producer.

 Michaels was in a relationship with Marianne Faithfull during the mid-1980s; they lived together in New York City.

 Michaels' songs can be heard in the movies Caddyshack and Die Laughing.
 In the movie Rollercoaster, he appeared with Sparks, performing the songs "Big Boy" and "Fill'er Up".

 He later worked as a producer and manager of marketing and development.
 Michaels resided in Connecticut, and died on November 15, 2025, at the age of 77.